-U.S. law dictates that 5% of a Foundation’s capital be distributed annually in service of the Foundation’s mission.
-We consider these grant distributions the Foundation’s “Program Investments.”
-Our Foundation is equally committed to ensuring the other 95% works to compliment or facilitate the Mission.
-We aim to do this through “Direct Impact Investments” and investments in corporations who function in socially and environmentally responsible ways, with a strong commitment to the enhancement of the social impact ecosystem.
+U.S. law dictates that 5 percent of a foundation’s capital be distributed annually in service of the foundation’s mission.
+We consider these grant distributions our Foundation’s “Program Grant Investments.”
+Our Foundation is equally committed to ensuring that the other 95 percent works to compliment or facilitate our Mission.
+We aim to do this through “Direct Impact Investments” and investments in corporations that function in socially and environmentally responsible ways, with a strong commitment to enhancing the social impact ecosystem.

 - Efficiency.
 We appreciate productivity.
 The organizations we support tend to be unusually successful at managing overhead and administrative costs so that our donation reaches the people who need it.

-- Measureable outcome.
+- Demonstrable measureable outcome.
 We prefer projects with clear milestones and outcomes, measured with rigorous methods.

-Our direct investments aim to fund entrepreneurial ventures whose core mission is positive social impact while still achieving financially competitive ROI’s.
-Committed to enacting some high-risk, long-term, ‘patient’ capital investments, our Foundation is particularly interested in investing in early stage initiatives which have the potential for massive social impact.
+Our direct investments aim to fund innovative entrepreneurial ventures whose core mission is positive social impact while still achieving financially competitive ROI’s.
+Committed to enacting some high-risk, long-term, ‘patient’ capital investments, our Foundation is particularly interested in investing in early stage initiatives which have the potential for massive, paradigm-shifting, ecosystems changing positive impact.

 The Foundation is invited to speak publicly from time to time about its philosophy of giving and related grant making activities.
 Click on the links below to read transcripts of the following presentations: